Lord Mayor's Show: Origin and date of the show

-The Lord Mayor's transport and the origin of parade floats
+The Lord Mayor's transport

 Formerly, the route was varied each year so that the procession could pass through the Lord Mayor's home ward; since 1952, however, the route has been fixed.
-The Lord Mayor rode on horseback or went on a barge via the River Thames, based on the route chosen.
-The river transport for the Lord Mayor's Show gave rise to the word "float" when used in the context of parades.
+The Lord Mayor rode on horseback, rode in a coach, or went on a barge via the River Thames, based on the route chosen.
+The earliest medieval processions were on land, but John Norman, the mayor elected for 1453, had a barge made for himself and initiated the custom of travelling to Westminster on the river, which continued until the last river pageant by Thomas Quested Finnis in 1856.

-On more than one occasion, floats have been used as puns on the Lord Mayor's name; in 1616 John Leman had a lemon tree in the procession, while the following year William Cockayne had an artificial cock crowing and flapping its wings.
+On more than one occasion, elements of the pageant have been used as puns on the Lord Mayor's name; in 1616 John Leman had a lemon tree in the procession, while the following year William Cockayne had an artificial cock crowing and flapping its wings.
 More recently, Sir Murray Fox in 1974 had a large model of a fox in the procession.

-Lord Mayor Gilbert Heathcote was unseated from his horse by a drunken flower girl in 1710, breaking his leg.
-A stand-in coach was used for some years until 1856, the last occasion on which barges were used.
-In 1757 Sir Charles Asgill, a banker who became the next Lord Mayor, commissioned Joseph Berry of Leather Lane in Holborn to make the Lord Mayor's State Coach which is still used today.
+In 1711, Lord Mayor Gilbert Heathcote was unseated from his horse, breaking his leg, after which a coach was used.
+A coach was hired for the purpose until 1757 when Sir Charles Asgill, a banker who became the next Lord Mayor, commissioned Joseph Berry of Leather Lane in Holborn to make the Lord Mayor of London's State Coach which is still used today.
 The original cost of £1,065.0s.3d. equates to around £120,000, but the replacement value has been estimated at £2 million.

-The side panels of the Lord Mayor's State Coach were painted by Cipriani, who also painted those for the monarch's Gold State Coach.
+The side panels of the coach were painted by Cipriani, who also painted those for the monarch's Gold State Coach.
 It is pulled by six horses, two fewer than the monarch's.
-The escort to the Lord Mayor's coach recalls the waterborne transport of the Lord Mayor.
-They are liveried watermen carrying oars: formerly, the Mayor's barge was rowed by members of the Company of Watermen and Lightermen.
 Riding postillion on the Lord Mayor's State Carriage are two winners of the annual Doggett's Coat and Badge rowing race.
+An escort to the coach recalls the waterborne transport of the Lord Mayor; they were liveried watermen carrying oars: formerly, the Mayor's barge was rowed by members of the Company of Watermen and Lightermen.

 Participants in the show

 Great Twelve Livery Companies

-The Great Twelve City Livery Companies — the Mercers, Grocers, Drapers, Fishmongers, Goldsmiths, Merchant Taylors*, Skinners*, Haberdashers, Salters, Ironmongers, Vintners and Clothworkers — participate as of right and the other livery companies by invitation, though the Lord Mayor's "mother company" is always included: in 2019 the Haberdashers' Company.
+The Great Twelve City Livery Companies — the Mercers, Grocers, Drapers, Fishmongers, Goldsmiths, Merchant Taylors*, Skinners*, Haberdashers, Salters, Ironmongers, Vintners and Clothworkers — participate as of right and the other livery companies by invitation, though the Lord Mayor's "mother company" is always included: in 2019 this was the Haberdashers' Company.